JonKing93/Github-Tutorial-Workshop/exercises/exercise-1.md

 ---
 layout: lesson
-title: Create a Repository
+title: Exercise 1
 ---

-# Create a new repository
+# Exercise 1: Create a new repository

-Before we can clone a repository and start making commits, we will need to create a new repository and publish it on the Github cloud.
-To do so: open Github Desktop, select the "File" dropdown menu, and choose the "New Repository" option.
+In this exercise, we will create a new repository.

+## A) Create a new repository

+Open Github Desktop, select the "File" dropdown menu and choose the "New Repository" option.

 <img src="..\assets\images\new.png" alt="Selecting a new repository from the file dropdown menu." style="max-width:374px;display:block">

-After doing this, you will being presented with a window specifying options for creating the repository.
+After doing so, you will be presented with a window specifying options for creating the repository.

 <img src="..\assets\images\new-options.png" alt="A window with options for creating a new repository." style="max-width:401px;display:block">